gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The handler expects a GET request.

-The handler verifies that the group name in the /ace-group/GROUPNAME/active path is a subset of the 'scope' stored in the Access Token associated to the requesting client.

-The handler also verifies that the roles granted to the requesting client in the group allow it to perform this operation on this resource (REQ11).
-If either verification fails, the Group Manager MUST respond with a 4.03 (Forbidden) error message.

-Additionally, the handler verifies that the requesting client is a current member of the group.
-If verification fails, the Group Manager MUST respond with a 4.03 (Forbidden) error message.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
+In addition to what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, the handler verifies that the requesting client is a current member of the group.
+If the verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If the verifications above succeed, the handler returns a 2.05 (Content) message, specifying the current status of the group, i.e., active or inactive.
+If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying the current status of the group, i.e., active or inactive.
 The payload of the response is formatted as defined in {{sec-status}}.

 The method to set the current group status is out of the scope of this document, and is defined for the administrator interface of the Group Manager specified in {{I-D.ietf-ace-oscore-gm-admin}}.